-- Only persons identified or identifiable are protected - → If nobody can say who the person is the data relates to, there is no danger at all (purely statistical data) - → For the EU directive "nobody" means: - " Identification only through an external entity with no obligation to provide the information, like an ISP \rightarrow Not identifiable - " Identification possible through own databases, from sources that are controlled, or where disclosure is obligatory \rightarrow Identifiable - \rightarrow Legally enforceable or practically possible \rightarrow Identifiable - Identification can be possible directly or indirectly - → E.g. one/more factors specific to physical, physiological, mental, economic, cultural, social identity - " "The blonde girl working in the accounting department" - " If there is only one a) young woman, with b) blond hair, c) in that department → Still identifiable
+Only persons identified or identifiable are protected

+- → If nobody can say who the person is the data relates to, there is no danger at all (purely statistical data) - → For the EU directive "nobody" means: - " Identification only through an external entity with no obligation to provide the information, like an ISP \rightarrow Not identifiable - Problem: The ISP itself?
+The police where the ISP must disclose it? - " Identification possible through own databases, from sources that are controlled, or where disclosure is obligatory \rightarrow Identifiable - \rightarrow Legally enforceable or practically possible \rightarrow Identifiable - Identification can be possible directly or indirectly - → E.g. one/more factors specific to physical, physiological, mental, economic, cultural, social identity - " "The blonde girl working in the accounting department" - " If there is only one a) young woman, with b) blond hair, c) in that department → Still identifiable